SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 The method `should` takes a matcher as a parameter, invokes the test method passing `self` as the argument and panics if the matcher fails.

-The method `should` takes a parameter `matcher: &dyn Matcher<T>`which is read as "reference to any object of type Matcher which takes T as a generic parameter".
+The method `should` takes a parameter `matcher: &dyn Matcher<T>` which is a trait object in Rust.
+The [trait object](https://doc.rust-lang.org/book/ch17-02-trait-objects.html) points to both an instance of a type implementing a trait and a table that is used to look up trait methods on that type at runtime.
+We create a trait object by specifying either `&` reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.

+> When we use trait objects, Rust must use [dynamic dispatch](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).

 The expression `dyn Matcher<T>` refers to any `Matcher` of type `T` and is unsized.
 Rust compiler needs all the method parameters to have a fixed size, hence we use `reference to any Matcher<T> -> matcher: &dyn Matcher<T>`.
-A reference (or a borrow) is a simple pointer in Rust which can never be null or dangling.

 Similarly, we can define a trait that inverts the given matcher.